Mountain High: The Mountain High West Resort

 At 7000 ft and 8000 ft, the West Resort is the most popular of the three resorts, and most of its terrain has been dedicated to Mountain High's Terrain Park.
 The Terrain park contains many original terrain features such as the Slayer Box, and the Paradox catering mostly to the sport of snowboarding.
 Aside from the terrain parks, the West Resort also has excellent glade skiing and snowboarding in an area known as "The Reef."
 This area is only open when there is a substantial amount of snow.
 Due to its slightly higher elevation, the West Resort is often the first resort in Southern California to open due to its extensive snowmaking system consisting of both compressed air/water gun type and large water/fan units.
-Over 80% of the resort has permanent snowmaking equipment and management is constantly updating and adding efficiencies.
 This results in the West Resort also being one of the last southern CA resorts to close each year.